Monday, July 19, 2021

 Five boats at the Canajoharie city park

-We all checked in with each other to ensure everyone was settled and secured, then everyone began to venture out of the park.
-Laundry, bowling, and Jim's Irish Pub are in town to the south.
-We had to go over the Palatine bridge for ice cream, Subway, groceries, Big Lots and the pharmacy.
+We checked in with each other to ensure everyone was settled and secured before venturing out of the park.
+Laundry, bowling, and Jim's Irish Pub were in town to the south.
+The Palatine bridge took us north for ice cream, Subway, groceries, Big Lots and the pharmacy.
 Everything was only a short walk away.
-But we didn't have access to water or electricity.
+We were able to move about as we wished on land, but without access to water and electricity our situation could become dire pretty quickly.

 Dave in the park at sunset